a-mishap-motor/University-Course-Management-System/README.md

 # University-Course-Management-System
-A course management system implemented in node/express as part of the mid-term project of the PayPal VAP
+A course management system implemented in node/express as part of the mid-term project of the PayPal VAP.

 To start, run app.js.
 The app runs on localhost:5000.

+The login details, courses and enrollments are stored locally in app.js.